Theory and Architecture of Syndrome-Resolved Logical Gates: Introduction

-An outstanding question to be answered in this context is as follows: {\it Can we develop a general theory of weak transversal gates?} To answer this question, we make three main contributions. \begin{itemize} \item First, we establish a method to construct a weak transversal implementation of multi-body Pauli rotation in general Calderbank-Shor-Steane (CSS) codes.
-This theoretical contribution unlocks weak transversal gates in a vast range of quantum error correcting codes including high-rate qLDPC codes~\cite{kovalev2012improved, tillich2014quantum, zeng2019higher, breuckmann2021quantum, bravyi2024highthreshold} and topological codes including surface code~\cite{kitaev2003fault, fowler2012surface} and color codes~\cite{bombin2006topological, landahl2011fault}. \item Second, we propose a partially-fault tolerant architecture that includes in-place Pauli rotation in the instruction set, dubbed as the {\it Clifford+$\phi$ architecture}.
-We perform a phenomenological noise simulation to evaluate the logical error rate of the in-place Pauli rotation that employs repeat-until-success strategy until the desired rotation angle is realized, and find that rotation angle of $0.003$ can be implemented with error of $9.5\times 10^{-5}$ with $30d$ code cycles for surface code of distance $d=7$ assuming physical error rate of $10^{-4}.$ In comparison to the case of reaching similar amount of logical error via gate synthesis of fault-tolerant instructions, we achieve ten-fold reduction in the number of code cycles, and also evade the space overhead of magic state factories as well as overhead of distilling and routing magic, which is in a sharp contrast to existing partial FTQC architectures~\cite{choi2023fault, gavriel2023transversal, akahoshi2024partially, toshio2025practical}. \item Third, we perform resource estimation based on surface code and gross code to evaluate the advantage of Clifford+$\phi$ architecture for Trotter-like circuit of $N=108$ logical qubits.
-As a result, we find that, in both codes, the Clifford+$\phi$ architecture significantly outperforms the standard Clifford+T architecture.
-Thanks to the natural parallelization of rotation gates, we observe an order-of-magnitude improvement in the runtime. \end{itemize}
+An outstanding question to be answered in this context is as follows: {\it Are Pauli rotations weakly transversal in general codes, and what does this enable computationally?} We address this question by establishing a general construction of weak transversal Pauli rotation gates in general Calderbank--Shor--Steane (CSS) codes, including high-rate quantum low-density parity-check (qLDPC) codes~\cite{kovalev2012improved, tillich2014quantum, zeng2019higher, breuckmann2021quantum, bravyi2024highthreshold} and topological codes such as the surface code~\cite{kitaev2003fault, fowler2012surface} and color codes~\cite{bombin2006topological, landahl2011fault}~(Sec.~\ref{sec:theory}).
+We further demonstrate the impact of weak transversal gates for quantum computing in three settings: factory-free Clifford+$\phi$ architecture, postselected short-depth state preparation, and enhanced magic state distillation: \begin{itemize} \item {\bf Factory-free, Clifford+$\phi$ architecture (Sec.~\ref{subsec:inplace-rot},\ref{subsec:resource-est}).} We propose a partially-fault tolerant architecture that augments the instruction set with {\it in-place} Pauli rotations implemented via a repeat-until-success (RUS) strategy.
+As detailed in Sec.~\ref{subsec:inplace-rot}, estimate from circuit-level simulations show that a rotation of $0.001$ achieves a logical error rate of $9.6 \times 10^{-5}$ within $30$ rounds of syndrome extraction on a $d=7$ surface code at $\pphys=10^{-4}.$ Compared to synthesizing the same rotation from fault-tolerant primitives, this reduces the number of code cycles by a factor of ten, and also evades the space overhead of magic state factories as well as the overhead of distilling and routing, which is in sharp contrast to existing partial FTQC architectures~\cite{choi2023fault, gavriel2023transversal, akahoshi2024partially, toshio2025practical}.
+We further find in Sec.~\ref{subsec:resource-est} that resource estimates for Trotter-like circuits with $N=108$ logical qubits assuming a surface code and a [[144, 12, 12]] bivariate bicycle code~\cite{bravyi2024highthreshold} show improvements by factors of 778 and 45, respectively, in the runtime over a conventional Clifford+T architecture, enabled by the natural parallelism of rotation gates.